litterbox-sf-jan/assessment-answer-key/answers.md

 10. What is MVC, and how does it work in the context of Rails?

     * MVC stands for Model-View-Controller.
-It's an attempt to separate the concerns of the data, the display of that data, and controlling changes to the application.
+It's an attempt to separate the concerns of the data itself, the display of that data, and controlling changes to the application.
 In Rails we see this as creating a model to hold the data (such as `models/author.rb`), a view to display the info to the user (such as `view/authors/show.html.erb`), and a controller to handle the workflow (such as `controllers/authors_controller.rb`).

 11. What is RESTful routing in the context of rails?